ernisol/ens_load_forecast/REPORT.md

 ### Target load

-Target load has a very seasonal evolution.
+Target load is expected to have a very seasonal evolution.
 It is expected to heavily depend on the hour, on the season, on the week day...
 This is illustrated by the two following plots.

 - The first plot shows that each zone has a different order of magnitude of load, and that daily and yearly spikes occur.